preetilolla/ProblemsAndSolutions/README.md

 # ProblemsAndSolutions
-A repository of the solved problems.
+A repository of solved problems.